noppanut15/depthviz/README.md

 > [!NOTE]
 > Learn more about the [Linear Interpolation](https://en.wikipedia.org/wiki/Linear_interpolation) method and how it is used to estimate values between two known depths.

-1. **Generate Overlay Video**: An overlay video is rendered with the depth information displayed over time.
-The overlay video is then ready to be integrated with your original dive footage.
+4. **Generate Overlay Video**: The depth information from the linearly interpolated data is rendered into an overlay video, displaying the depth over time.
+This overlay video can then be integrated with your original dive footage.

 ## Contribution